roundcube/roundcubemail-helpdocs/en_US/mail/mailview.rst

 This opens a dialog where you can select which columns to display and how to sort messages.
 Click *Save* to apply the changes and to close the dialog again.

+.. container:: hint

-Hint: the "From/To" column is a "magic" column that displays the sender of the message *or* the recipient when you switch to the Sent or
+  Hint: the "From/To" column is a magic column that displays the sender of the message *or* the recipient when you switch to the Sent or
   Drafts folder.

 The order of the columns in list can also be adjusted by dragging the header of a specific column with the mouse and dropping it at the position you'd like it appear.

 .. index:: Select
+.. _mail-list-select:

 Selecting Multiple Messages
 ---------------------------